jstolarek/slicer/doc/roadmap.md

 TODOs
 =====

+  * Refactor Code data type.
+Constructor name should be Fun.
+Field names clash easily with variable names.

   * Delete trace var and trace update

   * eliminate string typing in Absyn/Desugar/Trace

   * implement proper error handling so tha REPL doesn't blow in my face every time something goes wrong.
-While I'm at it I can also add support for warnings
+Idea: create Error module with ErrorM monad, then each pass is done in its own separate monad that is just a synonym for ErrorM.

   * parseIn and parseRepl should handle errors in the same way